Richard Williams, University of Notre Dame

 The output is hard to read and understand.
 What are some good ways to interpret and present the results?
 For interpreting the results -- see my Stata Journal article, especially section 3.1.
 Also see my 2016 Journal of Mathematical Sociology article.
 (Email me if you don't have free access.)
 Also look at this presentation and handout.
 A few additional points, and some comparisons with oglm, are made in this presentation and handout.

 For presenting the results -- the default gologit2 output is indeed a little hard to read, because you keep seeing the same numbers over and over for those variables that meet the parallel lines constraint.
 A more parsimonious layout is achieved with the gamma option; see sections 3.2 and 3.8 of my Stata Journal article.
 I also like the way Thomas Craemer formatted this table (version1, version2); he only presents multiple coefficients for a variable when necessary.
 The citation for his complete paper (which also includes a nice discussion of the gologit model) is Craemer, Thomas.
 2009.
-Psychological ‘self–other overlap’ and support for slavery reparations.
+Psychological 'self-other overlap' and support for slavery reparations.
 Social Science Research 38: 668--680.
 I modified his approach for Table 2 of my 2016 article in the Journal of Mathematical Sociology.
 You may also find that the margins command provides an effective way of presenting and interpreting results; see my discussions here and here.

 I don't have Stata.
 Is there any other way I can estimate gologit models?
 I've never used it myself, but I understand that Don Hedeker's mixor program can do many of the same things that gologit2 can.
 Somebody who is familiar with both programs said that "Hedeker's software does gologit2, but with random effects.
 I would assume that if you don't specify a random effect you get the same results.
 His program doesn't do a lot of the cool things that yours does, but if you have specific non-proportionality hypotheses in mind, it will test them and produce the non-proportional results."
 Hedeker's web page also includes programs or code for DOS, SPSS and SAS.
 There is also a commercial verison of the program called SuperMix.

 Can I do a random effects or multilevel model with gologit2?
 No. Instead, check out Stefan Boes's regoprob program, or else regoprob2 written by Pfarr, Schmid and Schneider.
 Both use code adapted from gologit2 and reoprob.
 Also, I've never tried it myself, but gllamm (also downloadable from SSC) has been used by some people to estimate gologit2-type models - see these Statalist posts from Mirko Moro and Richard Williams.
 Or, Don Hedeker's mixor program or SuperMix may do what you want.

 How do I change the base category in gologit2?
 You can't (although you could reverse the coding of your dependent variable if you liked that better).
 Suppose your dependent variable has four categories.
 Although the gologit2 output looks a lot like mlogit output, it doesn't make any sense to think of there being a single "base" category.
 Rather, the gologit results are like a series of logistic regressions.
 In the first panel, it is like a logistic regression where category 1 = 0 and categories 2, 3, 4 = 1.
 In the 2nd panel, it is 1 & 2 = 0 and 3, 4 = 1.
 3rd panel, 1, 2, 3 = 0, 4 = 1.
 There is no 4th panel because if there were it would be like 1, 2, 3, 4 = 0, nothing equals 1.
 If the assumptions of the ordered logit model are met, the coefficients should all be the same in each panel (except for the intercepts).
 For more, see section 3.1 of my Stata Journal article.

-gologit2 does not work with Long & Freese's spost9 routines.
+gologit29 does not work with Long & Freese's spost9 routines.
 First off, unless you are condemned to using ancient versions of Stata, you are much better off using gologit2 and Long & Freese's spost13 commands.
 But if you are so condemned this is covered in the help file but many people miss the advice.
-Add the v1 option to gologit2, e.g.
+Add the v1 option to gologit29, e.g.

-Some (but not all) of Long and Freese's spost routines currently work with the original gologit but not gologit2.
+Some (but not all) of Long and Freese's spost9 routines currently work with the original gologit but not gologit29.
 The v1 option saves the internally-stored results in the same format that was used by gologit.
-However, you can still use gologit2's other unique options, such as autofit or pl.
-Note that post-estimation commands written specifically for gologit2 (including the pr option of predict) may not work correctly if you use the v1 option.
+However, you can still use gologit29's other unique options, such as autofit or pl.
+Note that post-estimation commands written specifically for gologit29 (including the pr option of predict) may not work correctly if you use the v1 option.
 In that case just rerun the model without it.
 Also, the v1 option only works with the default logit link, since that is all the original gologit supported. spost13 provides much better support for both gologit29 and gologit2; use gologit2 if at all possible.

 The predict command comes up with negative predicted probabilities (or else predicted probabilities greater than 1).
 Believe it or not, negative predicted probabilities are possible.
 McCullagh & Nelder discuss this in Generalized Linear Models, 2nd edition, 1989, p.
 155:

 So yes, it can happen, and a couple of people have written me about this.
 But, they've also mentioned things like extremely high standard errors or other problems, so I suspect that in most cases a solution lies somewhere in the next couple of points.